wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 Run the command `echo '<your secret>' | openssl enc -aes-256-cbc -base64 -k '<your key>'`.
 The output will be broken into two lines.
 Remove the blank line and use this as your `ENCRYPTED_SECRET`.
 Mind the single quotes around your secret and key.

 To test the reverse of this process (decryption), run the command `echo '<your encrypted secret>' | openssl enc -aes-256-cbc -d -a -k '<your key>'`.
 The output should be your secret.
 This is the exact command used by the script.
+If this fails, it may be because your key contains a character which shouldn't be used (like a single or double quotation mark).

 Now set your `ENCRYPTED_SECRET` variable in the monitor to the OpenSSL output (blank line removed).
 Next, set the `DECRYPTION_KEYFILE` variable to the name of your iFile containing the key.
 Note that the automatically prepended `:Common:` prefix in the filename is already accounted for in the script, so do not specify this as part of the key file name.
 Simply match the iFile name that is visible in the UI.